Know Your Customer (KYC) New Guidelines

 Also, CAMS, the registrar and transfer agent, has sent a mail to their distributors asking them to update their clients in regards to the new KYC norms.

-NOTE: If you are in procession of a Mutual Fund Identification Number (MIN) and you did not provided PAN at the time of obtaining the MIN, you will need to comply with the KYC norms mentioned above.
+NOTE: If you are in procession of a Mutual Fund Identification Number (MIN) and if you did not provide PAN at the time of obtaining the MIN, you will need to comply with the KYC norms mentioned above.